Gongsta/vSLAM-py/README.md

 - NumPy (for basic linear algebra)
 - OpenCV (for feature detection / matching)
 - g2o-python (for pose-graph optimization)
+- Pangolin (for real-time visualization)
+    - Note: Pangolin is not available on PyPI, though I'm [pushing for it](https://github.com/stevenlovegrove/Pangolin/issues/925)
 - Matplotlib (for basic plotting)